 For I give you good doctrine, forsake ye not my law.

 Fathers should teach good doctrine; they should know their doctrine is good; they should tell their children it is good; they should press their children to keep it.
-Doctrine is teaching and instruction, or the set of principles, which is given as final truth on a subject.
+Doctrine is teaching and instruction; it is the set of facts and principles that is given as final truth on a subject.
 To truly be good doctrine, it must be instruction or principles based on the Bible.

 Moses commanded fathers to teach their sons.
 He ordered, “And these words, which I command thee this day, shall be in thine heart: And thou shalt teach them diligently unto thy children, and shalt talk of them when thou sittest in thine house, and when thou walkest by the way, and when thou liest down, and when thou risest up” (Deut 6:6-7).

 Where are fathers?
-A worldly father lets his wife abort her first pregnancy, divorces her when their one surviving child is 7, and during his weekends with her approves chatter that evolution is true, self-love is cool, and vegetarianism is wisdom from the East.
+A worldly father helps his girlfriend abort her first pregnancy, marries her after she conceives again, divorces her when their surviving child is 7, and during his every other weekend with his daughter approves worldly chatter that evolution is true, self-love is cool, and vegetarianism is wisdom from the East.
 He praises her for coming out as a lesbian at 15 and lets her get a tattoo on her forehead and studs elsewhere.
 He is a murderer and a scoundrel.
-God will judge him severely for corrupting the first and most important office his daughter met in life.
-He has no doctrine himself, and he allows her to believe lies.
+God will judge him severely for corrupting the first and most important office and person his daughter met in life.
+He has no doctrine himself, and he allows her to believe worldly lies.
 She will be a statistic in a perverse generation.

 Where are fathers?
 The typical Christian father sends the kids to Sunday School for a woman to teach, attends a few Little League games, locks out adult channels on the television, earns enough by hard work for two families to live on, sends them to a secular university, and pays for big weddings to carnal Christians or unbelievers.
 He is AWOL!